ADI 10-Q Quarterly Report May 3, 2025 | Alphaminr

 In the opinion of management, the information furnished in the accompanying condensed consolidated financial statements reflects all normal recurring adjustments that are necessary to fairly state the results for these interim periods and should be read in conjunction with Analog Devices, Inc.’s (the Company) Annual Report on Form 10-K for the fiscal year ended November 2, 2024 (fiscal 2024) and related notes.
 The results of operations for the interim periods shown in this report are not necessarily indicative of the results that may be expected for the fiscal year ending November 1, 2025 (fiscal 2025) or any future period.

 The Company has a 52 - 53 week fiscal year that ends on the Saturday closest to the last day in October.
 Fiscal 2025 is a 52 -week fiscal year and fiscal 2024 was a 53 -week fiscal year.
 The additional week in fiscal 2024 was included in the first quarter ended February 3, 2024.
-Therefore, the first three months of fiscal 2025 included one less week of operations as compared to the first three months of fiscal 2024.
+Therefore, the first six months of fiscal 2025 included one less week of operations as compared to the first six months of fiscal 2024.

 Note 2 – Shareholders’ Equity